Switcheo/tradehub/README.md

     The oracle and liquidator services require public HTTP access to run.
 If your validator machine does not have such access, you should create those wallets on another machine running a public node (same as sentry node configuraton).
 These wallets must be bound as subaccounts to the main validator operator wallet through the `subaccounts` command / transaction. **If you do so, you should also create the `val` wallet on a separate machine, and ensure that you do not set any wallet password configuration on supervisord or switcheoctl (leave empty went prompted).**

     The oracle and liquidator services can be ran separately with the `switcheod oracle` and `switcheod liquidator` commands.
 However, these will do nothing until trading begins.

+    The oracle module uses the voting power of your validator address to determine the weightage given to your oracle transactions.
+For this to work correctly, the `oraclewallet` address must be linked with your validator address using the following commands:
+    `switcheocli tx subaccount create-sub-account --from val --keyring-backend file -y --fees 100000000swth -b block val <oraclewallet-swth-address> <val-swth-address>`
+    `switcheocli tx subaccount activate-sub-account --from oraclewallet --keyring-backend file -y --fees 100000000swth -b block oraclewallet <oraclewallet-swth-address> <val-swth-address>`

 4. Send SWTH to all wallets for self-staking and paying network fees.
 You can deposit NEP-5 SWTH into Switcheo TradeHub and then transfer SWTH from another wallet through the following command: